heptarch/heptarch.github.io/drafts/rbl2.md

 But maybe you don't need a state monopoly to enjoy the merits of both Ivory Tower and boardroom.
-While open sourcing is scaling down too far, I'll consider how we might realize the recipe in a small-to-medium size startup or nonprofit.
+While open sourcing is scaling down too far, I'll consider how we might realize the recipe in a startup or nonprofit.

 ## 1. <a href="#toc">Who: core-forward</a><a id="sec-1" name="sec-1"></a>